twiz-/split-analytics/README.md

 </div>
 ```

-Ok, now we have a table of all visitor events that happen in our applicaiton and when we click on a visitor (ip address) we get a picture of how that visitor moved through our website.
+Now, we have a table of all visitor events that happen in our application and when we click on a visitor (ip address) we get a picture of how that visitor moved through our website.
 Sweet!

 ####Basic split testing plumbing

-Now, let's revisit split testing.
+Let's revisit split testing.
 Back in your `application_controller` change back the `detect_variant` method

 ```ruby
     def detect_variant